 Even if your customer data is accessible, how easy is it for you to parse through the volumes of information available to find the right audience?
 More than half of email marketers fail to perform any audience segmentation and targeting when they market.
 The approach you take towards audience segmentation and selection will go a long way towards determining your spot on the pathway to program optimization.
 For example, do you saturate your geographic audience with direct mail, or are you able to target the consumers most likely to respond to direct mail?
 A well-managed marketing database allows marketers to easily keep track of the number of contacts made to each individual in their database to prevent fatigue and reduce opt-out rates.

-In conclusion, TAFI combined with intelligent marketing data is a necessity to successfully nurture prospects through the customer journey—no matter what type of marketing your organization implements.
-Taking steps now to ensure your marketing data is actionable will be beneficial now and well into the future.
+In conclusion: accessible, intelligent marketing data is a necessity to successfully nurture prospects through the customer journey—no matter what type of marketing your organization implements.
+Taking those steps to ensure your marketing data is actionable will be beneficial now and well into the future.

 Senior Vice President